Axia-Tech/AXIA-wiki/docs/learn/learn-simple-payouts.md

 > before 28 eras have passed.

 Anyone can trigger a payout for any validator, as long as they are willing to pay the transaction fee.
 Someone must submit a transaction with a validator ID and an era index.
-AXIASolar will automatically calculate that validator's reward, find the top {{ axiasolar_max_nominators }}
+AXIACoin will automatically calculate that validator's reward, find the top {{ axiasolar_max_nominators }}
 nominators for that era, and distribute the rewards pro rata.